SMSpp-Project/UCBlock/tools/README.md

-# SMS++ Tools
+# UCBlock Tools

-A set of tools and examples that use SMS++ library.
+A set of tools and examples that use UCBlock module.
-At the moment we provide only a generic block solver with some example input files.
+At the moment we provide only a single Thermal Unit solver.

 ## Getting started

-These instructions will let you build SMS++ Tools on your system.
+These instructions will let you build UCBlock Tools on your system.

 ### Requirements

-- SMS++

-At the moment, the block solver also requires:

 - UCBlock

+At the moment, the Thermal Unit solver also requires:

 - MILPSolver

 ### Build and install